 The structure of Globe Trade Centre S.A.
-Capital Group is presented in the Consolidated Financial Statements for the six-month period ended 30 June 2017 in Note 4 "Investment in subsidiaries, associates and joint ventures".
+Capital Group as of 30 June 2018 is presented in the unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2018 in Note 4 "Investment in subsidiaries, associates and joint ventures".

-The following changes in structure of the Group occurred in the six-month period ended 30 June 2017:
+The following changes in structure of the Group occurred in the six-month period ended 30 June 2018: